MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 Your version number for the Cookiecutter will depend on when you ran the Cookiecutter and the current released version.

-Each line of this log tells you something important about the commit, or check point, that exists for the project.
+Each line of this log tells you something important about the commit, or checkpoint, that exists for the project.
-On the first line,
+In the first line,

 ```
 commit 25ab1f1a066f68e433a17454c66531e5a86c112d (HEAD -> main, tag: 0.0.0)